fmder/ghalton/README.md

 Installing with pip
 -------------------
-The module can also be install with `pip`.
+The module can also be installed with `pip`.
+You will still need a working C++ compiler.

     $ pip install ghalton